Kevin Smith: Health

+Religious beliefs

+Though raised Catholic, Smith began to become disillusioned about his beliefs in his early 20s, and came to see Catholic Mass as "dry and lip-servicey".
+Seeking advice, Smith spoke to a priest, who analogized faith to liquid filling a shot glass, and explained that the glass grows in size as a person grows older, and thus the same knowledge that satisfies a person as a child can be insufficient as an adult.

+Smith researched Christianity thoroughly, explored other religions, read the Biblical apocrypha, and tried joining a Pentecostal congregation.
+The thoughts and ideas he explored during this time formed the inspiration for his film Dogma, the beginning of which features characters using the shot glass metaphor used by the priest.
+Though Smith still regularly attended Mass as late as 1998, he stated on "Back to the Well", a feature on the Clerks II documentary, that he only goes to Mass on the day before he starts production of a film, and the day before it premieres.
+In September 2014, Smith said that he believed in God, stating: "Proof of God is that I have a career."

+In a 2015 interview, Smith said that he had left both Catholicism and theism behind, citing the death of his dog.
+He said that upon the dog's death, he realized that dogs do not have religious beliefs.
+This in turn made him decide that religion was something meant to comfort children who were afraid of death.
+As an adult, Smith decided he no longer needed religion if his dog did not.
+When asked about his religious beliefs in 2017, Smith said that he "believes in people".

 Philanthropy

-Smith is co-founder of 'The Wayne Foundation', a former charity supporting women affected by human trafficking and exploitation.
+Smith co-founded "The Wayne Foundation", a charity supporting women affected by human trafficking and exploitation in 2010; as of 2025 it had its tax exempt status revoked by the IRS due to failure to file for 3 consecutive years.
 In February 2019, he donated some of his previously worn jerseys to be auctioned off for the charity.

-In 2018, Vancouver Film School announced three 'Kevin Smith Scholarships' in Acting, Writing and Film Production covering full-tuition.
+In 2018, Vancouver Film School announced three "Kevin Smith Scholarships" in Acting, Writing and Film Production covering full tuition.
 Thirteen partial scholarships were awarded, funded by Smith.
 He personally selected the recipients from over nine hundred applications.

 Filmography

-Smith has directed fourteen feature films since 1994; he was the screenwriter for all but one of them, Cop Out (2010).
+Smith has directed sixteen feature films since 1994; he was the screenwriter for all but one of them, Cop Out (2010).

 He has created and executive produced the TV series Clerks: The Animated Series (2000–2001), Sucks Less with Kevin Smith (2006), Comic Book Men (2012–2018) and Geeking Out (2016).
 Since 2016, he has regularly directed episodes for a number of television shows.

 Smith has had many small acting roles in films and television, often playing himself or otherwise making a cameo appearance.